 Autophagy is your body's internal clear-up and spruce-up system: it bags and sorts parts of your cells into 'Rubbish' and 'Recycling.'

 Old proteins and organelles that no longer work are bagged up to be burned as energy for your body.
 Other parts that can be salvaged are efficiently put into a recycling bin to be turned into spanking new cells.

 In short, autophagy clears out damaged cells and regenerates new ones.

-In an interview with the Guardian newspaper, Oxford Professor of Immunology, Katja Simon, describes it as follows:
+In an interview with the Guardian newspaper, Oxford University Immunology Professor and Oxford Healthspan Scientific Adviser, Katja Simon, describes it as follows:

 “I often call autophagy the recycling van that delivers the rubbish to the recycling centre.
 It is very important to degrade toxic waste for the survival of the cell, and a cell without autophagy cannot survive.
 Furthermore, autophagy levels fall in the aging process.
 The characteristics of old age, such as wrinkles or hearing loss, are actually due to falling autophagy levels and the accumulation of toxic wastes in the cells.”

 In 2016, Japanese scientist Yoshinori Ohsumi won the Nobel Prize in Medicine or Physiology for his groundbreaking scientific discovery on the mechanism of action of autophagy.
 He was able to demonstrate that this process of cellular recycling and renewal plays a key role in human health and slowing aging.